 History

 UNC Charlotte, North Carolina’s urban research university, is integral to the social, cultural and economic fabric of the Charlotte region and beyond.
-UNC Charlotte delivers high value, high-quality education to a diverse population of more than 30,000 students.
+Charlotte delivers high-quality, affordable education and drives progress and innovation through top-tier research and creative discovery.
 UNC Charlotte was one of a generation of universities founded in metropolitan areas of the United States immediately after World War II in response to rising education demands generated by the war and its technology.

 To serve returning veterans, North Carolina opened 14 evening college centers in communities across the state.
 The Charlotte Center opened Sept.
 23, 1946, offering evening classes to 278 students in the facilities of Charlotte’s Central High School.
 After three years, the state closed the centers, declaring that existing facilities were sufficient to meet the needs of returning veterans and recent high school graduates.